Junyoungpark/GTMARL-SC2ENV/README.md

 ## Announcement
 1. We __highly recommend__  that you explore `StarCraft2Env` prior to the paper presentation.
 While you preparing the presentations (or listening others' presentation), you can get some ideas about how to implmentat the idea for the `StarCraft2Env`
-2. About team buildings: You can build a solo team!
+2. About team buildings: You can build a one-person team even!
 Again, the number of teammate can be __up to__ 3 ppl.
 3. Updates on term project due.
 The due of the proejct is December 28, 2019

 ## Important dates